ohm-softa/ohm-softa.github.io/08ln-singleton-factory-strategy-command.md

 Typically objects that are either complicated to instantiate or which should not be exposed outside of a package.

 - Iterators (probably the most frequently used factory)
-- Objects that have complex intantiation protocols
+- Objects that have complex instantiation protocols
 - Logging instances
 - API wrappers